iamdoulat/LCMS/README.md

 ---

+### AI-Powered Chat Assistant

+LCMS includes an intelligent chat assistant powered by Google's Gemini models.
+You can ask questions about your data, inquire about application functionality, and get instant help without leaving the page.

 ### Core Functionality & Features

 Harness the power of a unified system that brings clarity and efficiency to every corner of your business.